Give us a missed call on

 In cases where a business is doing its own shipment, the Order number can also double as the Tracking number.
 However, most businesses outsource logistics services and provide separate identifiers for Order ID and Tracking ID to simplify the process.

-Why is the Order number Important?
+Why is the Order Number Important?

 Understanding the Order ID or Order number is crucial for both the buyer and seller, and any 3PL logistics service provider involved in the actual transportation of goods.